noproj - decouple from requiring a target body

 in noproj.
 I will be adding Voyager support to noproj through the noprojInstruments004.pvl file in $ISIS3DATA/base/applications.

-#4 Updated by Janet Barrett about 4 years ago
+#4 Updated by Janet Barrett over 4 years ago

 After looking through the code that applies the transformation for the noproj program, I have discovered that the reseaus are only being used by noproj to create the